-Fuori Luogo takes issues of copyright infringement, plagiarism, or other violations of best practices in publication very seriously.
-Our journal aims to protect the rights of our authors and always investigates complaints of plagiarism or misuse of articles published in the journal.
-Submitted items will be checked using control software.
-If an article is found to have plagiarized other works or includes copyrighted material of third parties without permission or with insufficient references, or if the authorship of the article is disputed, our journal reserves the right to take actions that include, but are not limited to: withdraw the article (by removing it from the journal); directly publish an erratum or correction (correction); address the issue with the head of department or dean of the author's institution and/or relevant academic bodies or societies; prohibit the author from publication in the journal or in all SHARE UNINA journals, or appropriate legal action.
+Fuori Luogo take issues of copyright violation, plagiarism or other breaches of best practice in publication very seriously.
+Our journal aims to protect the rights of our authors and it always investigates claims of plagiarism or misuse of articles published in the journal.
+Submitted articles will be checked using duplication-checking software.
+Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, our journal reserves the right to take action including, but not limited to: retracting the article (removing it from the journal); publishing directly an erratum or corrigendum (correction); taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SHARE UNINA journals, or appropriate legal action.